Vrtgs/thirtyfour/docs/src/introduction.md

 It also provides some support for the `Chrome DevTools Protocol`, which is used by popular frameworks such as Cypress and Playwright.

-It aims to be a "batteries-included" framework for all things related to Web Browser Automation, especially for the automated testing of Web Applications.

 ## Why is it called "thirtyfour" ?

 Thirty-four (34) is the atomic number for the Selenium chemical element (Se) ⚛️.